Stacktape

 Forwarding logs

-• When specifing resources there are two underlying compute engines to use:
+• When specifying resources there are two underlying compute engines to use:

 • Fargate - abstracts the server and cluster management away from the user, allowing them to run containers without managing the underlying servers, simplifying deployment and management of applications but offering less control over the computing environment.